Dan Gordon (screenwriter): The Zaki Gordon Institute (ZGI)

 Gordon is the co-founder of the Zaki Gordon Institute (ZGI), a film school in Sedona, Arizona.
 The institute is named for his eldest son, Zaki Gordon, who died in a traffic accident in 1998 at the age of 22 years.
 Gordon taught part-time at the institute.
 He also teaches at Columbia University School of the Arts, USC School of Cinematic Arts and UCLA School of Theater, Film, and Television, to which he donates an annual $5,000 prize to screenwriting students in honor of his son.

 In 2012, he left the Zaki Gordon Institute after founding the Zaki Gordon Center for Cinematic Arts at Liberty University in 2011.
 After Gordon left, The Zaki Gordon Institute, in Arizona, changed its name to the Sedona Film School.
 Gordon was also a close friend of Tim Buckley, collaborating with him on an unfilmed movie script called "Fully Air-conditioned Inside."
 He also played the role of a homeless man in the independent film.
 Waiting for Mo (1996), which he produced with his son, Zaki, who wrote and directed the film.

 He has been a member of the Directors Guild of America since 1985.

 Personal life

 Gordon married his wife Jo-Ann while he was in Israel (and they divorced in 1995).
-They have three sons Zaki, Yoni and Adam.
-Zaki, his eldest, died in a traffic accident in 1998 at the age of 22.
+They have three sons: Zaki, Yoni, and Adam.
 During the summer of 2019, Gordon married Leah Denmark in Rome in a small private ceremony.

 Gordon is Jewish, and has acted as a keynote speaker at Jewish and Christian religious conferences.